 Except in relation to certain commercial agents1, notice of revocation may be given at any time before the authority is wholly exercised2, subject to any right to damages on the part of the agent for breach of contract3.

-An authority is not deemed to be exercised, so as to prevent revocation, merely because a preliminary step has been taken which does not bind either principal or agent; for example, where an insurance broker has given instructions for a marine insurance policy, the presentation of the slip by the broker merely constitutes an offer which an underwriter accepts by 'writing a
+An authority is not deemed to be exercised, so as to prevent revocation, merely because a preliminary step has been taken which does not bind either principal or agent; for example, where an insurance broker has given instructions for a marine insurance policy, the presentation of the slip by the broker merely constitutes an offer which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.